arvin09/Gulp-Biolerpate/README.md

 ##About
 This boilerplate has tasks for

-1. Sass complilation to css
+1. Sass complilation to css.

-2. Script file minification, uglyfication & concatination
+2. Script file minification, uglyfication & concatination.

-3. Image optimization
+3. Image optimization.

 will be gradually updating it to have a complete gulp biolerplate